-- L27: Atop The Westin Nashville, L27 is the highest rooftop bar in Nashville.
-With comfy couches and a recently renovated look, it’s a favorite for tourists and locals alike.
+- L27: Atop The Westin Nashville, L27 is home to plenty of comfy couches and a recently renovated look, making it a favorite for tourists and locals alike.

 - George Jones: Above the George Jones Museum is a rooftop bar that is cozier than others.
 Many locals like this place best as it used to be an undiscovered-by-the-tourists gem, but word is definitely out a bit more now.

 - L.A.
-Jackson: The Thompson Hotel has many delicious restaurants, but their rooftop bar is often referenced for the view and vibe.
+Jackson: The Thompson Hotel has many delicious restaurants, but the rooftop bar is often referenced for the view and vibe.

 Photos with murals:

 We won’t pretend that nabbing a few pictures in front of a mural isn’t sometimes a necessity for a bachelorette weekend.
 The most photographed spots in Nashville are definitely the “I Believe in Nashville” wall in 12South and the Angel Wings in The Gulch.
 The most popular destinations will have a line, which can take over 30 minutes to have your turn to snap your photo.
 If you’re looking to skip the lines at these popular hubs, we have some ideas for a few Nashville murals you likely haven’t visited (or snapped!).

 Much to this local writer’s detest, but seemingly to all bachelorette’s desire, there are plenty of options to booze it up and see the downtown vicinity.

 Click on any of these for the full rundown on Nashville Pedal Tavern, Nashville Party Barge, Honky Tonk Party Express.
 Also, see this related article for more photos and options: Nashville Pedal Tavern, Party Barge & Everything in Between.